 In this article, we’ll cover some of the basics of server configuration.
-For a detailed look at configuration, consult the Ping Identity Data Governance Broker Administration Guide and the Ping Identity Data Governance Broker Configuration Reference.
+For a detailed look at configuration, consult the Ping Identity Data Governance Server Administration Guide and the Ping Identity Data Governance Broker Configuration Reference.

-The Ping Identity Data Governance Broker is built upon the same foundation as the Ping Identity Directory Server, a robust and time-tested LDAP directory server.
+The Ping Identity Data Governance Server is built upon the same foundation as the Ping Identity Directory Server, a robust and time-tested LDAP directory server.
 Both servers use a common configuration system, and their configurations are managed similarly, using the same tools and APIs.

 The configuration system is fundamentally LDAP-based.
 Configuration entries are stored in a special LDAP backend called